dsmiles/cypress-saucedemo-pageobjects/README.md

 Before writing any E2E tests, my testing strategy was to visually document the site's most important areas for test coverage.
 I documented all the web pages and made notes on the functionality that needed testing on each.

-![Site map of Saucedemo Website](/assets/images/Saucedemo-Page-Map.png)
+![Site map of Saucedemo Website](/assets/images/Saucedemo-Page-Map.png) *Sitemap Made with MindNode v.2.5.8*

-Thinking through your application upfront makes writing tests muc more straightforward.
-It allows you to break up the work into smaller tasks.
+Thinking through the application upfront makes writing tests much more straightforward.
+It allowed me to break up the work into smaller tasks.
 Visual documentation, such as the diagram above, provides a 'map' that offers a high-level overview of the application's testing surface, aiding in understanding the overall structure.

-After documenting the functionality from each view or page, you can then determine the various paths or scenarios a user could take through the application.
+After documenting the functionality from each view or page, I was able to  determine the various paths or scenarios a user could take through the application.
+For example, a user logging on, browsing for products, buying an item, and then logging off.
+The scenario could touch many different functions of the application, such as the UI, an API, or a database.

+### Automation shortcuts
+As part of the process, I also looked for 'automation shortcuts' that would allow me to bypass parts of the application to avoid having to use the UI to build up the state for a test.

+For example:

+- **Logon process**

+   This application store valid usernames in a cooke called `session-state`.
+Can I set this value and bypass the logon page?

+- **Adding items to the shopping cart**

+   This application stores the selected inventory items in LocalStorage as key-value pair in LocalStorage called `cart-contents` as an array of integer values.

+- **Jumping directly to pages**

+   I identified the various 'routes' to the different pages in the application.
+Can I jump directly to a page using the `cy.visit()` command?

+- **APIs**

+   Are there APIs I can use in my automation to set application state?

+- **What has been unit tested?**

+  What has already been united tested?
+There is no point in repeating multiple tests in the UI if they're already been unit tested.
+  For example, unit tests may have already tested multiple logon scenarios.
+No point writing multiple UI level tests for the same thing.

+Unfortunately, the only shortcut that I could exploit was the shopping cart.
+All the rest in the demo website are blocked at an application level.
+Shame :-(

 ### Prerequisites